Puppyten/Puppyten/README.md

 ## 👋 Hello!

-I'm Puppyten, you may know me from some of my work as a programmer on Roblox.
+Hi, I'm Puppyten, a game developer on Roblox!
+I primarily do programming, but I also have some experience in other fields such as UI and effects.

 Most of my work is private, but any open-source work will be here under my GitHub profile.
-You can also visit [my website](https://puppyten.com/) for more about me!
+You can visit [my website](https://puppyten.com/) for more about me!